matthewnewell/matthewnewell.github.io/learn.md

 learn[0] # => Pick a development track
 {% endhighlight%}

-  My areas of interest are ruby, rails, github, heroku, markdown, and javascript.
-And UNIX based development and production environments.
+  My areas of interest are Ruby, Rails, Git/Hub, Heroku & AWS, Markdown, JavaScript, and UNIX based development and production environments.

 ##Learn How to Learn
 {% highlight ruby %}
 learn[1] # => Learn how to Learn
 {% endhighlight%}

 The podcast [Ruby Rogues Episode 131 "How to Learn"](rubyrogues.com/131-rr-how-to-learn) is amazing.
-Its worth a listen even if you are not into ruby.
+Its worth a listen even if you are not into Ruby.

 ##Listen to Smart People
 {% highlight ruby %}